mihailgaberov/auto-complete-component/ questions.md

 );
 ```

 Fragments cannot have attributes such as `className` or `id`, and if we need to use such on wrapper level we need to use a tag instead or it will break our app.
 Also if we use loops in our render we can't go with fragments because JSX doesn't know how to resolve them.
-We should mentiond here that the long syntax, <Fragment></Fragment> supports key attributes.
+We should mention here that the long syntax, `<Fragment></Fragment>`, supports key attributes.
 I.e. if we need to use keys we could to something like:

 ```javascript
 return items.map((item) => (